christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 the hard won insights of a true master.
 The West has a deeper discussion of the phenomenon of contamination, if I recall, and is a great read too.

+Maas is as controversial as he is influential.
+For a review of the controversy and the influence, see Chapter 2 of

+> @bordalejo2003phylogeny

+which is also available [here](http://www.bordalejo.net/NYU/Chapter2.pdf).

 I have long been interested in reading this odd-sounding book, but haven't yet gotten my hands on a copy:

 > @timpanaro1976freudian

 # Computational Stemmatology